nemesisx00/ocsm/README.md

 ## What OCSM is Not

 This application is not intended to be a replacement for official game system source material.
 It's a **Character Sheet** manager, not a game system manager.
-You will need to enter all the information you want in your sheet yourself.
+You will need to enter most, if not all, of the information you want in your sheet yourself.
 Thankfully, you can paste into most of the input fields.

 ## Supported & Planned Game Systems